huentelb/simGPT/README.md

 2. `TraMineR`, `TraMineRextras`, and `WeightedCluster`

 ## This is the output we want to produce
-1. Synthetic population register of individuals living in Norway in which we can link parents to their children
+1. Synthetic population register of individuals living in Norway in which we can link parents to their children.
-2. Generational placement patterns (see [Hünteler, 2022](https://www.sciencedirect.com/science/article/pii/S104026082100054X)) for the birth cohorts 1953 and 2000 from ages 0 to 100
+2. Generational placement patterns (see [Hünteler, 2022](https://www.sciencedirect.com/science/article/pii/S104026082100054X)) from ages 0 to 100 for the birth cohorts
+    - 1953: for benchmarking against existing historical register data, and
+    - 2000: for projecting generational placement trajectories into the future.

 ## This is how we do it